2002 South Carolina gubernatorial election

-The 2002 South Carolina gubernatorial election was held on November 5, 2002 to select the governor of the state of South Carolina.
-Mark Sanford, the Republican nominee, defeated incumbent Democratic Governor Jim Hodges to become the 115th governor of South Carolina.
-Hodges became only the third incumbent governor and the first Democratic governor in South Carolina history to lose reelection.
+The 2002 South Carolina gubernatorial election was held on November 5, 2002, to select the governor of the state of South Carolina.
+Mark Sanford, the Republican nominee, defeated incumbent Democratic governor Jim Hodges to become the 115th governor of South Carolina.
+Hodges became only the third incumbent governor and the first Democratic governor in South Carolina history to lose re-election.
+With Sanford's election, Republicans won a trifecta in the state for the first time since 1877.

 Democratic primary

 Governor Jim Hodges faced no opposition from South Carolina Democrats and avoided a primary election.

 Republican primary

-The South Carolina Republican Party held their primary on June 11, 2002 and the runoff on June 25, 2002.
+The South Carolina Republican Party held their primary on June 11, 2002, and the runoff on June 25, 2002.
 The contest became a race between Lieutenant Governor Bob Peeler from the Upstate and Mark Sanford, a former representative of the 1st congressional district in the Lowcountry.
 Sanford received the support of the candidates eliminated from the runoff election and easily defeated Peeler.